TheTrainGoes/GP2040-Projects/Pico Advanced Breakout Board/README.md

 A BootSel button is available to allow for re-flashing of the firmware while the board is plugged in and also to eliminate the need to remove the Pico cover to access the Pico directly.

-An OLED display breakout is also available on the board however most of the functionality of the display is currently quite limited.
+An OLED display breakout is also available on the board by way of the expansion port.
+This can be used for I2C modules as well.
+It has proper 4.7k resistors on the 5v line routed on the board.

 The top row of pads allows for direct solder of wires as well as screw terminals to be added.